 The Ambassador’s Fund for Catholic Education welcomes proposals from qualified applicants through the following process:

 Organizations interested in applying for a grant are encouraged to complete an LOI form to determine eligibility and to describe the project or program that will be expanded further if invited to submit a full proposal.
 This is an optional step.

 The intent of the LOI is to assist both the grant applicant and grant administrators in determining grant suitability and eligibility before a full proposal is prepared.
 Precise presentation of the project’s broad goal(s) is essential and should not be confused with the methods to carry out the proposed program or project.
 The LOI responses would be expanded if the applicant is invited to follow up with a proposal.
 Invitation to proceed to the proposal stage does not imply or guarantee that a grant award will be forthcoming.

 The LOI may be submitted at any time throughout the year.
-This is a rolling process.
-Organizations are urged to plan a suitable amount of time to prepare a full proposal if invited to do so after receiving feedback on the LOI.
+This is a rolling process, but organizations are urged to plan a suitable amount of time to prepare a full proposal if invited to do so after receiving feedback on the LOI.
 In general terms, applicants should plan to spend four weeks on the actual proposal, following LOI submission and turnaround, to include research, writing, and editing as well as time for internal reviews and further edits, as needed, as their proposal preparation sequence and timing.